apiraccini/pyspark_applications/README.md

 The two models are estimated using a MapReduce approach, implemented thanks to PySpark internal functions.

-This analysis is the application on simulated data of the techniques developed for my M.Sc. thesis in Statistical Sciences, titled: "Managing Big Data on the cloud: review and applications".
+This analysis is the application on simulated data of the techniques developed for my M.Sc. thesis in Statistical Sciences, titled: "Big Data analysis on the cloud: overview and applications".

 ## Italian description